panther-labs/panther/docs/gitbook/operations/inventory.md

 ## panther-analysis

-This table does what???
+This ddb table holds the policies applied by the `panther-rules-engine` lambda and managed by the `panther-analysis-api`.

 ## panther-analysis-api

-The `panther-analysis-api` API Gateway called the `panther-analysis-api` lambda.
+The `panther-analysis-api` API Gateway calles the `panther-analysis-api` lambda.
-This lambda implements the analysis apii.
+This lambda implements the analysis API.

 ## panther-aws-event-processor